AlmogSkalka/PDF_Text_Extraction/README.md

 - PDF files must be properly formatted medical charts with relevant patient information.
 - The program assumes a specific format for patient details, including "Name:", "DOB:", and "EKG".

-## License

-Feel free to modify and improve this program according to your needs.